kyclark/tiny_python_projects/markov_chain/README.md

   -w int, --text_width int
                         Max number of characters per line (default: 70) -d, --debug           Debug to ".log" (default: False)
-$ ./markov.py ../inputs/const.txt
+$ ./markov.py ../inputs/const.txt -s 1
-Discoveries; To constitute Tribunals inferior to the seat of the Senate and House of Representatives shall have been committed, which district shall have the Qualifications requisite for Electors of the sixth Year, so that one third may be imposed on such Importation, not exceeding three on the Journal.
-Neither House, during the Time of Adjournment, he may require it.
-No Bill of Attainder or ex post facto Law shall be established by Law: but the Party convicted shall nevertheless be liable and subject to their Consideration such Measures as he shall nominate, and by and with the Advice and Consent of the government of the United States under this Constitution, or, on the List the said Office, the same State claiming Lands under Grants of different States; between Citizens of each shall constitute a Quorum to do Business; but a smaller number may adjourn from day to day, and may be included within this Union, according to their Consideration such Measures as he shall nominate, and by and with the Advice and Consent of the United States.
+States, shall have no Vote, unless they shall meet in their respective Numbers, which shall abridge the privileges or immunities of citizens of the Militia to execute the Laws thereof, escaping into another, shall, in the land and naval Forces; To provide for the loss or emancipation of any slave; but all such Laws shall be bound thereby, any Thing in the case wherein neither a President or Vice President and Vice-President, or hold any office, civil or military, under the United States; he may adjourn them to such Time as he shall have failed to qualify, then the Vice-President chosen for the purpose shall consist of a term to which the United States of America.
+$ ./markov.py -s 2 ../inputs/dickinson.txt -w 30 -l 100
+His knowledge to unfold On
+what concerns our mutual mind,
+The literature of old; What
+interested scholars most, What competitions ran When Plato was a living girl, And
+Beatrice wore The gown that
+Dante deified.
 ````